Unique Things and Places to Visit in Chicago

 Which is the bad side of Chicago?

-The West and the South sides of Chicago city experience the most activities of gang as well as violent crimes.
+The West and the South sides of Chicago city experience the most activities of the gang as well as violent crimes.
 Generally, you get exposed to danger the more you go deep into the South and West of the city.
 With that, a few numbers of neighborhoods in the South and West of Chicago has greatly enjoyed gentrification benefit.

 Which is better between Chicago and Los Angeles?